What is your role and how long have you been in the position/doing it for?

 Were there any skills that you had to develop in your role that you didn’t originally think you would need?

-What issues do you feel the Australian music industry is currently facing and how do you think these could be changed and improved? (any issues specific to the live music/touring realm?)
+What issues do you feel the music industry is currently facing in Asia and how do you think these could be changed and improved?

 Have you had to overcome any challenges or adversity in your career, and if so how did you approach them?

-Who are your role models in the industry whether they be international/Australia?
+Who are your role models in the music industry?

 If you could go back in time and experience one music moment what would it be?